 Every year, the Board sets in advance three weighted Group financial targets which are applicable for a one-year period.
-For the year 2021 the Group financial targets were: net sales, EBIT-margin and inventory turn.
-In 2022 the Group financial targets were: net sales, EBIT-margin and net working capital (NWC).
+For the years 2022 and 2023 the Group financial targets were: net sales, EBIT-margin and net working capital (NWC).